HasangerGames/suroi-wiki/app/(wiki)/equipment/backpacks/articles/bag.md

 # Trivia

-- The Bag cannot be dropped in any way as it's not shown on the GUI.
+- The Bag cannot be dropped in any way as it's not shown on the GUI (Graphical User Interface).
 - When equipping a higher-tier backpack, the Bag simply disappears instead of being dropped.

 # History